Learn About Our Office

 In 1937, the Department of Audit was created, and the Office assumed the responsibility to audit all accounts and financial records as well as fund and debt transactions of state government.

 Today, the Office continues to fulfill its mission to make government work better by carrying out these critical functions for Tennessee government.
-We invite you to learn more about our various office responsibilities and staff.
+We invite you to learn more about our various Office responsibilities and staff by navigating the pages located in the left-hand menu.